eyob-boye/esp32_tinypy_helloworld/README.md

 component dependencies in a complex way.
 I am not sure what git would do if there are circular dependencies for example.
 Path management can also become weird when dealing with deep dependencies or common dependencies.
-Makoo uses git submodule only for to get makoo_site_scons.
+Makoo uses git submodule only to get makoo_site_scons.